dxw/playbook/src/staff-handbook/leave.md

 A sabbatical is a period of approved unpaid leave which allows you to take this time, without affecting your continuous service.

-## \
-**Eligibility**
+## **Eligibility**

 How much sabbatical leave you are eligible to apply for is linked to your length of service, this is detailed below.

+* Under 2 years - not eligible
+* Between 1 and 5 years - between 6 weeks and 6 months sabbatical leave
+* Over 5 years - up to 12 months sabbatical leave

-* Under 2 years - N/AYou can apply for more than one sabbatical during your employment.
+You can apply for more than one sabbatical during your employment.
 There must be a period of 12 months between returning from one sabbatical and applying for another.
-*
-*

 Sabbaticals are a discretionary benefit.
 It may be that we cannot accommodate your request, even if you meet the eligibility criteria.

 We will always give you clear feedback on why and discuss any alternative solutions with you.

 ## **How to apply**